-There are 35 Stewart Island / Rakiura hunting blocks managed by DOC.
+There are 35 Stewart Island / Rakiura hunting blocks for camping managed by DOC, with an additional 18 huts on these blocks.

 The Rakiura Maori Trust has a further nine hunting blocks, seven of which have hunter huts.

 These hunter and tramping huts are almost all located at sea level.